sajith/sdx-continuous-development/README.md

 * Along with Python and FastAPI, we'll use Docker to quickly set up our local development environment and simplify deployment.
 * We'll use pytest instead of unittest for writing unit and integration tests to test the API.
 * We'll store the code on a GitHub repository and utilize GitHub Actions to run tests before deploying to AWS.
-* FastAPI is a modern, batteries-included Python web framework that's perfect for building RESTful APIs.
-It can handle both synchronous and asynchronous requests and has built-in support for data validation, JSON serialization, authentication and authorization, and OpenAPI (version 3.0.2 as of writing) documentation.
 * GitHub Actions is a continuous integration and delivery (CI/CD) solution, fully integrated with GitHub.
 * MONGODB